-- Installation is the reverse of removal. - Install the removed parts (see appropriate chapters). - Run the cables, leads, harness and hose correctly (see Cable, Wire, and Hose Routing section in the Appendix chapter).
+- Installation is the reverse of removal. - Install the removed parts (see appropriate chapters). - Replace the regulator/rectifier lead clamp with a new one. - Run the cables, leads, harness and hose correctly (see Cable, Wire, and Hose Routing section in the Appendix chapter).